Amatofrancesco99/Face-Detection/README.md

 The algorithm implements a *Cascade Classifier*, more specifically **Haar Classifier for Object Detection** ( based on brightness characteristic of every human face; it uses only black-white images to do what I said before ) .

-If you are more interested to see how this specific Classifier works, there's an **useful links**:
+If you are more interested to see how this specific Classifier works, there's an **useful link**:
    - https://www.sciencedirect.com/topics/computer-science/classifier-cascade

 **VIDEO: *HOW HAAR CASCADE WORKS***